 A simple border is the last critical decision for a quilt top.
-Easy quilts come alive with the right quilt border no matter if the center is ho-hum.
+Quilting Techniques such as knowing how to measure for your border is what makes a border come alive no matter if the center is ho-hum.

 Your blocks are finally stitched and now all that is left to do is add a border.
 But first lets explore how to measure for that perfect simple border.

 To measure the pieced quilt top, place your tape in the middle of the longest side and then in the middle of the shortest side.